Views: 13 Author: Wang Publish Time: 2025-08-11 Origin: Site

 Pressure and Temperature Rating: Select the appropriate ASME B16.11 Class based on the system's maximum working pressure and temperature.
 Refer to ASME B31.3 or applicable code pressure-temperature tables.

-Pipe Size: Specify the nominal pipe size (NPS) and whether it is an equal tee or reducing tee and the specific reducing dimensions.
+Pipe Size: Please state the nominal pipe size (NPS).
+Also, indicate if it is an equal tee or a reducing tee.
+Include the specific reducing dimensions.

 Material Specification: Define the exact ASTM material grade and solution annealed, HIC tested, and NACE compliant.